Robert Herbert, 12th Earl of Pembroke: Exile

 He died in Paris 25 April 1862, where he is buried in the Père Lachaise Cemetery.
 Herbert provided generously for all his children in his will.

 Succession

-Herbert was succeeded in his titles by his half-nephew, George Robert Charles Herbert, 13th Earl of Pembroke (1850–1895), who had the previous year succeeded to the barony of Herbert of Lea, so that that title merged with the earldom.
+Herbert was succeeded in his titles by his half-nephew, George Robert Charles Herbert, 13th Earl of Pembroke (1850–1895), who had the previous year succeeded to the barony of Herbert of Lea, so that title merged with the earldom.
 The 13th Earl's siblings were granted the style and precedence of the younger sons or daughters of an earl by Royal Warrant (on 30 May).